The Keith Haring Foundation Inc

 - Sustainable Initiatives: The Foundation seeks to fund "sustainable initiatives that meet its mandate and provide proof of need and exemplary performance"

-Priority Characteristics for Youth Programs:
+Priority Characteristics for Youth Programmes:

 - Focus on NYC's most vulnerable youth and adolescents